Othergutter/Locacao_2.0/README.md

-PT - O código foi uma atividade desenvolvda durante as aulas de algoritmo e lógica de programação, trata-se de um sistema de registro de uma locadoura de carros.
-Entretando, consta apenas a parte de registro do cliente.
+PT - O código foi uma atividade desenvolvda durante as aulas de algoritmo e lógica de programação, trata-se de um sistema que gerencia funcionáriso e clientes de uma locadora de carros.
+O código é baseado em uma lista duplamente encadeada e estruturas simples.
+Para utilizá-lo, deve-se usar um usuário padrão.

 Usuário padrão para testar o código: mauricio.souza Senha: pimba123

-EN - The code was an activity developed during the classes of algorithm and programming logic, it is a system of registration of a car rental.
-However, there is only the registration part of the customer.
+EN - PT - The code was an activity developed during the classes of algorithm and programming logic, it is a system that manages the operation and customers of a car rental company.
+The code is based on a double-chained list and simple structures.
+To use it, you must use a standard user.

 Standard user to test code: mauricio.souza Password: pimba123